jimmytricks/przu-gridsome/posts/building-przu.md

 ## Feature image
 For PRZU.com I have setup a featured image that will display on both the home page and also within the blog itself.
 Within the markdown itself I defined a feature image  `featureimg:/img/example.jpg`.

-Then you can use a g-image for referencing this image, to avoid you having to update images in two seperate places. `<g-image :src="post.node.featureimg"/>`
+Then you can use a g-image for referencing this image, to avoid you having to update images in two separate places. `<g-image :src="post.node.featureimg"/>`

 Within the GraphQL query, you can also add parameters to the feature image to change the height, image and the quality: `featureimg (width: 720, height: 400, quality: 90)`